Packing List >>

 Your clothing should be lightweight, breathable, hand-washable, and quick-drying, preferably moisture-wicking and non-cotton.

-Wrap clothing in waterproof plastic bags.
+Wrap clothing in dry bags.

 Expect temperatures to be 80-90 degrees F and humid at the bottom, and below freezing on the summit (and possibly much colder if there is wind).
 It can be chilly at night even at lower elevations.